ruu9211/ruu9211/README.md

 # 🌟 From Microbes to ML Models 🌟
 ## 👋 About Me

 I’m a **Chemical Engineer turned Data Scientist** with 8+ years of experience in **Quality, Process Engineering, and Sanitation leadership** across the **food, pharmaceutical, and cosmetic industries**.
 Most recently, I worked as a **Senior Manager of Sanitation**, overseeing compliance, food safety programs, and cross-facility process improvements across Canada.
 Throughout my career, one theme stood out: **data was always my most powerful tool**.
 From uncovering root causes of contamination to optimizing KPIs and streamlining production, I relied on data to drive measurable results.
-That realization led me to pivot into **Data Science 🚀**.
+That realization led me to pivot into **Data Science**.

 I began with the **Lighthouse Labs Data Science Diploma program**, which was unfortunately cut short when the school declared bankruptcy.
 Determined to continue, I **self-learned, built projects, and ultimately pursued a formal Data Science diploma** at **BrainStation** to strengthen my expertise and credentials.

-I’ve since completed the **BrainStation Data Science Diploma** and built projects in **SQL, Machine Learning, and Tableau**, combining my industry expertise with modern data skills.
+I have since completed the **BrainStation Data Science Diploma** and built projects in **SQL, Machine Learning, and Tableau**, combining my industry expertise with modern data skills.

-💡 **My mission:** To leverage this hybrid background to solve data challenges where **quality, efficiency, and decision-making intersect** — from **supply chain analytics** to **predictive modeling** in healthcare, financial, startups and manufacturing sectors.
+💡 **My mission:** To leverage my hybrid background in **engineering, quality, and data science** to tackle data challenges where **efficiency, quality, and decision-making intersect** — driving impact in **supply chain analytics, predictive modeling, and risk management** across sectors including **healthcare, finance, startups, and manufacturing**.

 ## 📂 Portfolio Projects

 Here are a few of my main data projects spanning **Machine Learning, NLP, SQL, and  Dashboards**.
 You can explore more of my work on my [GitHub profile](https://github.com/ruu9211).

 Below are few of my key projects: